 CIL can only be spent on capital projects, although associated revenue spending to maintain those capital items is also permissible.

-CIL cannot be used to fund solutions to existing problems i.e. traffic calming/management or on repairs to existing infrastructure in an area that hasn’t experienced housing growth.
+CIL cannot be used to fund solutions to existing problems for example traffic calming/management or on repairs to existing infrastructure in an area that has not experienced housing growth.

 Sources of evidence and links to key documents

 The websites below offer local information and statistics which you may find useful when completing your application.

 Below are also links to the documents referred to in the Expression of Interest form.

 - Statistics from the 2011 Census (external link) in England and Wales.